mobilecoinfoundation/sgx/untrusted/README.md

 ## License

-Look for the *LICENSE* file at the root of the repo more information.
+Look for the *LICENSE* file at the root of the repo for more information.

 ## Build Instructions